jjkcharles/jjkcharles.github.io/_posts/2025-03-10-dotnet-aspire.md

 ## End Result

-You can refer to the above mentioned code in this [GitHub repository](https://github.com/jjkcharles/CrossLanguageAspireApp).
+You can refer to the code mentioned above in this [GitHub repository](https://github.com/jjkcharles/CrossLanguageAspireApp).

-I am pretty pleased with what we could achieve with Aspire, and how much time it could help save for Developers and QAs.
+I am pretty pleased with what we could achieve with Aspire, and how much time it could help save for developers and QAs.

-If you haven't already taken Aspire for a spin, do give it a try right away!
+If you haven’t already tried Aspire, do give it a spin right away!